 The Pump Hair Growth collection incorporates the most bioactive form of Coenzyme Q10, which can increase the keratin levels to enable longer and thicker feeling hair.
 Check out this post for our fave DIY scalp scrubs.

 The truth: Out of all of the skincare myths, this is probably the most dangerous to believe – well, for your bank account.
 The reality is, just because a product is expensive, that doesn’t always make it more effective.
-Often, you’re paying for the brand’s reputation, the packaging or the fancy scent.
-Of course, there are times when you’re paying for the active ingredients, which are more expensive and more potent.
+Often, you’re paying for the brand’s reputation or the packaging.
+Of course, that’s not to say all expensive skincare is overpriced, there are times when you’re paying for superior active ingredients and the research that has gone into making science-backed products.

-What you need to know: Whenever you’re investing in a new skincare product, always check that you’re getting the ingredients you’re paying for by reading the ingredient list, which is ordered highest concentration to lowest concentration.
-If an ingredient claims to be packed with miracle ingredients but only contains 2% of that said ingredient, you may not be paying for the formula.
-Although this is dependent on the ingredient, as some are more potent than others.
-For example, salicylic acid will typically only be used in 2% concentrations as it’s such a powerful active ingredient.
-Just remember to always do your research before you invest in a new skincare product; check the ingredient list and always read the reviews!
+What you need to know: Whenever you’re investing in a new skincare product, always check that you’re getting the ingredients you’re paying for by reading the ingredient list, and always do your research before you invest in a new skincare product; always read the reviews!

 Go back to basics: Instead of splashing out on a new skincare product, you can always try to find a DIY alternative, for example, if you’re looking to brighten and revive the skin, instead of buying a vitamin C serum, you could try our fave orange toner.
 Similarly, a luxe coconut body lotion could cost you $20 and last six weeks, whereas a jar of coconut oil, which is just as hydrating, will cost $10 and last months.
 Try to keep this in mind – it could save you a ton of money!

-What most people think: Okay, so we lied… Believing expensive skincare is more effective isn’t the most dangerous beauty myth, but this really is – sun damage is no joke.
+What most people think: Okay, so we lied… Believing expensive skincare is more effective isn’t the most dangerous beauty myth, it’s believing sunscreen isn’t important.
 While it may seem like a day in the sun is working wonders for your complexion, it’s actually permanently damaging your skin.
 It might feel like it’s drying out your pimples and giving you a glow, but that’s just dehydrated skin and fried skin cells.
-Fast forward a week, and your skin will be dry and flakey, not to mention the irreversible damage that you can’t see.
+Fast forward a week, and your skin will be drier and not to mention the irreversible damage that you can’t see.
 Plus, this layer of dead skin can block your pores, trapping oil and triggering breakouts.

 Oh, and if you think you can shrink your pores, you NEED to read this.